kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Write something about watchdogTTL
 - Write something about the snapshotlister that it lags one scheduling cycle.
 - Write about deletion-cost and that it is hard to evict the right workload-owned pods, therefore I found the new eviction API.
-- Write about QueuingHints that it is new and we use it for reschedule queued pods.
+- Write about QueuingHints and that I end up using Pod Activator for reschedule queued pods.
 - Write about atomics and we only use configmap for debugging.
 - Write about Reserve/Unreserve and we use it for making sure pods gets scheduled to the node otherwise we can try again.
 We need this to ensure race conditions not happens.
 We cannot rely on snapshot alone.